andreafuturi/gitmini/README.md

   - Temporary saves any changes you have going on with `git stash`
   - gets an update from server with `git pull`
   - Prompts you to fix conflicts, if present
-  - Installs any package recently added to repositiory with `npm install` (this is only web devs, should be optional or in another complementar tool)
   - Applies your changes again `git stash pop`

 In the future it will be possible to run refresh every n seconds to be always updated and receive conflicts as soon as possible.